 Knowing what distracts you from your work is a great way to find out how you could make better use of your time.
 If you often get distracted by your phone, put it in a drawer or out of sight elsewhere.
 If other colleagues keep distracting you, don’t be afraid to say no or let them know that you’re working to a deadline.

 The first step to better time management

-We have created an e-book all-around time management available for you to download absolutely FREE.
+We have created a 5 day course all-around time management available to you absolutely FREE.
 Here is what else you can expect:

 Get a better understanding of the importance of time management and how you can make the most of your time.

 View or print this handy checklist so that you can check off each point.
 It is a summary of the entire guide but in actionable, bite-sized points so that you can successfully get through this mini-course.

 This guide will help you decide what action to take.
 This process will help increase productivity and will help you manage your time better.

 This worksheet will help you to start thinking about what to delegate.
 In the meantime, you can find out everything you need to know about outsourcing to a virtual assistant.